Chandrapura Junction railway station

-Chandrapura Junction Railway Station is a railway junction station at the junction of Gomoh–Barkakana branch line and Chandrapura–Muri branch line mainly a part of Railways in Jharia Coalfield.
+Chandrapura Junction Railway Station i is a railway junction station at the junction of Gomoh–Barkakana branch line and Chandrapura–Muri branch line mainly a part of Railways in Jharia Coalfield.
 It is located in Bokaro district in the Indian state of Jharkhand.
+It is administered by the Dhanbad Railway Division of the East Central Railway zone of Indian Railways.

 History

 In 1913, Chandrapura was connected to Mahuda and merged to Gomoh–Mahuda–Adra–Kharagpur (BNR) line and then became a Railways in Jharia Coalfield.

 In 1927, the Central India Coalfields Railway opened the Gomoh–Barkakana line.
 Later, the line was amalgamated with East Indian Railway.

 The construction of the 143 km long Chandrapura–Muri–Ranchi–Hatia line started in 1957 and was completed in 1961.

 Electrification

 Railway lines in the Chandrapura area (including Bokaro Steel City Yard) were electrified in 1986–89.